web3coach/the-blockchain-bar/Readme.md

 ```

 ### Run a TBB node connected to the official book's test network
-If you are running the node on your localhost, just disable the SSL with `--disable-ssl` flag.
+If you are running the node on your localhost, disable the SSL with `--disable-ssl` flag.

 ```
 tbb version
-> Version: 1.2.1-alpha TBB Training Ledger - HTTPS
+> Version: 1.3.2-alpha 564d63 TX Ga

 tbb run --datadir=$HOME/.tbb --ip=127.0.0.1 --port=8081 --miner=0x_YOUR_WALLET_ACCOUNT --disable-ssl
 ```